Search results for

 In this demo, an app that is 387MB in size has been archived to just 18MB in size, a staggering 95% decrease.
 After the archive, the app was restored to show that none of the user data was lost in the process.

-Android 15 will not only let you manually archive apps but also let you choose whether to have the OS automatically archive apps that you do not use often.
+Android 15 not only lets you manually archive apps but also lets you choose whether the OS automatically archives apps that you do not use often.
 Further, other app stores beyond the Google Play Store will also be able to get the feature working if they support the necessary app formats.
+In fact, F-Droid became the first third-party app store to support Android 15’s app archiving feature.

 Locking WebView into memory

-Android 15 is locking into memory the trichrome library that Android System WebView uses, with the release of Developer Preview 1.
+With the release of Developer Preview 1, Android 15 is locking into memory the trichrome library that Android System WebView uses.
 Many apps use Android System WebView to display internet content, as it helps them avoid building a web browser from scratch for such a task.
-Since the process is locked into memory, the Android system will deprioritize killing the process during regular RAM management operations.
+Since the process is locked into memory, the Android system will deprioritize killing it during regular RAM management operations.

 In theory, apps that rely on WebView could see a marginal improvement in their performance to the extent of their use of WebView, especially on devices with less RAM where processes are more frequently purged from RAM.